CortopiaStudios/GORN2-Mod-Kit/README.md

 This ensures that the correct materials are used in-game without duplicating them, which could cause issues with collisions or effects.

 ## 👉 Referencing Main Game Assets
-The mod kit includes many prefabs from the main game.
+The Mod Kit includes many prefabs from the main game.
 While most do not contain full implementations, they can still be referenced via the Addressables system.

 Example:
 Use the `SingleSpawner` component to spawn main game assets using Addressable references.